openvinotoolkit/openvino/samples/cpp/speech_sample/README.md

 speech_sample [OPTION]
 Options:

     -h                      Print a usage message.
     -i "<path>"             Required.
 Paths to input files.
 Example of usage: <file1.ark,file2.ark> or <file.ark> or <file.npz>.
     -m "<path>"             Required.
 Path to an .xml file with a trained model (required if -rg is missing).
+    -o "<path>"             Optional.
+Output file name to save scores.
+Example of usage: <output.ark> or <output.npz>
+    -d "<device>"           Optional.
+Specify a target device to infer on.
+CPU, GPU, MYRIAD, GNA_AUTO, GNA_HW, GNA_SW_FP32, GNA_SW_EXACT and HETERO with combination of GNA as the primary device and CPU as a secondary (e.g. HETERO:GNA,CPU) are supported.
+The list of available devices is shown below.
+The sample will look for a suitable plugin for device specified.
+    -pc                     Optional.
+Enables per-layer performance report.
+    -q "<mode>"             Optional.
+Input quantization mode:  static (default), dynamic, or user (use with -sf).
+    -qb "<integer>"         Optional.
+Weight bits for quantization: 8 or 16 (default) -sf "<double>"          Optional.
+User-specified input scale factor for quantization (use with -q user).
+If the network contains multiple inputs, provide scale factors by separating them with commas.
+    -bs "<integer>"         Optional.
+Batch size 1-8
+    -r "<path>"             Optional.
+Read referefile and compare scores.
+Example of usage: <reference.ark> or <reference.npz>
+    -rg "<path>"            Read GNA model from file using path/filename provided (required if -m is missing).
+    -wg "<path>"            Optional.
+Write GNA model to file using path/filename provided.
+    -we "<path>"            Optional.
+Write GNA embedded model to file using path/filename provided.
+    -nthreads "<integer>"   Optional.
+Number of threads to use for concurrent async inference requests on the GNA.
+    -cw_l "<integer>"       Optional.
+Number of frames for left context windows (default is 0).
+Works only with context window networks.
+                            If you use the cw_l or cw_r flag, then batch size and nthreads arguments are ignored.
+    -cw_r "<integer>"       Optional.
+Number of frames for right context windows (default is 0).
+Works only with context window networks.
+                            If you use the cw_r or cw_l flag, then batch size and nthreads arguments are ignored.
+    -oname "<string>"       Optional.
+Layer names for output blobs.
+The names are separated with "," Example: Output1:port,Output2:port
+    -iname "<string>"       Optional.
+Layer names for input blobs.
+The names are separated with "," Example: Input1,Input2 -pwl_me "<double>"      Optional.
+The maximum percent of error for PWL function.The value must be in <0, 100> range.
+The default value is 1.0.
+    -h                         Print a usage message.
+    -i "<path>"                Required.
+Paths to input files.
+Example of usage: <file1.ark,file2.ark> or <file.ark> or <file.npz>.
+    -m "<path>"                Required.
+Path to an .xml file with a trained model (required if -rg is missing).